voxsim/knowledge/web/css/questions.md

 - Resetting: Remove all the native styles provided by browsers
 - Normalizing: Make the browser styles consistent

-#### Describe z-index and how stacking context is formed.

-The z-index property specifies the stack order of an element, an element with greater stack order is always in front of an element with a lower stack order.
-Say two DIVs with the same parent, higher z-index will be displayed.
-It will inherit the z-index property of the parent.
-Z-index only works on positioned elements (position:absolute, position:relative, or position:fixed).
-Value can be negative.

 #### Describe BFC(Block Formatting Context) and how it works.

 BFC is a part of rendering a webpage.
 It's used to determine from which